silver-deguz/CVML-prep/deep-learning-questions.md

 ## Q: What's the difference between SGD (stochastic gradient descent) and batch gradient descent?
 SGD updates the weights/parameters for each training example, whereass batch gradient descent updates the weights after a batch of examples.

+## Q: What is the runtime of multiplication of two matrices?
+O(N^3) - the dot product is O(N) and you have to do it for NxN matrices.

 ## Notes
 - CNNs allow for spatial invariance i.e. an object can be shifted and translated in an image and it will still represent the object.
 This allows for a model to not attach an object to a certain location in an image.
 Also allows for fewer parameters and weight sharing.
 It processes multidimensional arrays.
 - precision: number of detections that are actually correct